 Being better than what?
 Better than the way its appliances used to be or better than all other major appliances?

 If it is the latter, that is not a claimable position because there is no opposite claim.
 Without an opposite claim in the market (“We’re worse!”), it does not provide a choice.
-For a brand to succeed, it must say who it is for and, often more importantly, who it is not for.

 The Wolf/Sub-Zero brand, with its characteristic red knobs and stainless steel finishes, has a pretty solid history of quality and performance.
 The exception is when your built-in refrigerator needs repaired.
 The built-in workings of the appliances means repairing them is expensive.
 Sometimes it may require you to buy a whole new appliance.

 Wolf talks about creating moments worth savoring.
 The good news?
 At least that is a strategy, and relates to the customer not the appliance.
 But is that the most emotionally intensive thing Wolf/Sub-Zero can say about its brand?
 Is that the strongest identification the audience has when they use a Wolf or Sub-Zero product?

 Probably not.
 But the Wolf and Sub-Zero brands have generated growing awareness and preference.
 The red knobs of the Wolf major appliances and the stainless of the built-in refrigerators are iconic.
 The brand has also been very successful working with builders who specialize in high-end homes.

 Thermador has been around for quite some time.
 It focuses on innovation, as there have been many in its history.
 One of its exclusive features is the 5-star burner design, which serves a functional and cosmetic purpose.
 Its newest tag line, share the exceptional, is too much about the product and not enough about the consumer.
 It’s one step behind its earlier real innovations for real cooks, that at least defined its customer.